wp-plugins/international-phone-number-display/readme.txt

 == Description ==

 The plugin will automatically display telephone numbers in the correct format for international users from any country in the world.
 It does this by looking up their IP address (using ipinfo.io) and determining the country, then passing this information along with the phone number to the Telecoms Cloud API which formats the number correctly and adds the appropriate International Direct Dialing Number (IDD).

+As of version 2.0.0, the plugin also caches each new request (eg. number X in country Y being dialled from location Z) in order to return results from the cache in the case of subsequent identical requests.
+This results in less unnecessary requests being made to the Telecoms Cloud API, saving costs and increasing speed.

 **Example:** You may have a London phone number - 02079460981 - which would be displayed like so for visitors from the following countries: